 Fast-Track Modifications

-In the case of a Fast-Track Modification, any decision of the Panel under Section D3.6 to approve the Modification Proposal shall be final, subject to the following:
+In the case of a Fast-Track Modification, any decision of the Panel under Section D4.7 (Consideration by the Panel) to approve the Modification Proposal shall be final, subject to the following:

-any Party that disagrees with the Modification proposal being approved as a Fast-Track Modification, may (within 15 Working Days following the publication of that decision) object to the decision; and
+any Party that disagrees with the Modification Proposal being approved as a Fast-Track Modification, may (within 15 Working Days following the publication of that decision) object to the decision; and

-where an objection is received, the Panel’s decision on the Modification proposal shall be cancelled and the Modification proposal shall be returned to the Panel at its next meeting.
-The Panel shall then revise its determination under Section D3.6 as though the Modification Proposal is not a Fast-Track Modification.
+where an objection is received, the Panel’s decision on the Modification Proposal shall be cancelled and the Modification Proposal shall be returned to the Panel at its next meeting.
+The Panel shall then revise its determination under Section D4.7, and shall progress the Modification Proposal on the basis that it is not a Fast-Track Modification.